Watts-Lab/team_comm_tools/docs/source/index.rst

    pip install team_comm_tools

 You will also need to ensure that Spacy and NLTK are installed in addition to the required dependencies.
-If you get an error that en_core_web_sm is not found, you should ensure the following:
+The Spacy model should download ``en_core_web_sm`` automatically upon install.
+If you get an error that en_core_web_sm is not found, you should run the following in your terminal:

 .. code-block::

    spacy download en_core_web_sm

 Additionally, we require the following NLTK dependencies, which need to be downloaded via Python.
-If you don't have them, run the following python script in your environment:
+If you don't have them, run the following python script in your environment (it is also available in our GitHub repository as `import_nltk.py <https://github.com/Watts-Lab/team_comm_tools/blob/main/src/team_comm_tools/utils/import_nltk.py>`_):

 .. code-block::